Kumala3/Kumala3/README.md

 🤝🏼 I'm open to **collaboration** and excited to explore new **opportunities** and adventures!

-👨‍💻 I'm an **AI** enthusiast and passionate about "Open-Source" projects with a strong passion for both Frontend & Backend.
+👨‍💻 I'm an **AI** enthusiast and passionate about "Open-Source" projects.

 🎓 Currently, studying at High School, majoring in **Computer Science**.